we must bring

-The early practices formed during The Hermit Years, as I like to call them, are the foundations of this church, this temple, this heart inside a house inside a mountain.
-They form the basis of the patiently knitted together Daily Practice that takes place.
+The early practices formed during The Hermit Years, as we like to call them, are the foundations of this church, this temple, this heart inside a house inside a mountain.
+They form the basis of the patiently knitted together practice that takes place.

 There are three main simple practices, summarised in the line: The Blunt and Loving Sweeper of Time and Life.